WongYC-66/react-MRLibrary/README.md

 ## Log - Aug 2 2024
 1. done - Add Union Search component & page, update pagination component to accept parameter into func
 2. done - update pagination to have skip feature
-3.  - user no idea will be redirected to maplelegends.
+3. done - notify user be redirected to maplelegends upon click of mob spawn map link
+4. done - update 1 breadcrumb extra for weapon category e.g. /equip/bow/id=130000

 Next:
-- breadcrumb of Equip to includes category  e.g. /equip/bow/id=11000
 - grouped by region ?
 - show path from map to map with graph data stuctrue ?
 - use hidden street map over maplelegends map, bcoz maplelegend map can't navigate??, user wants help on how to enter a map....